Scalar field dark matter with a cosh potential, revisited: Introduction

 The properties of SFDM can be extended if one includes the presence of a self-interacting term of the fourth order, in the form $V(\phi) = (1/2)m^2_a \phi^2 + (g_4/4) \phi^4$, where $g_4 > 0$ is a dimensionless constant.
 Self-interacting SF models have also been studied and their signatures as DM model have been widely discussed in~\citep{Fan2016,Li2014,RINDLER-DALLER2014,Goodman2000}.
 One can even consider the inclusion of higher order terms in the SF potential.
 The most famous case is the axion-like potential,

 where $f_a$ is called, for historical reasons, the axion decay constant.
-This type of models are known as axion-like particles (ALP)~\citep{Marsh2016a}, and the anharmonic nature of the ALP potential~\eqref{eq:00} produces observable signatures.
-The more noticeable effect appears for the evolution of linear density perturbations: there is an overgrowth of the density contrast with respect to the CDM case, which is characterized as a bump in the mass power spectrum (MPS)~\citep{Zhang2017c,Zhang2017b,Cedeno2017}.
+This type of models are known as axion-like particles (ALP)~\citep{Marsh2016a}, and their anharmonic nature produces observable signatures.
+The most noticeable effect appears for the evolution of linear density perturbations: there is an overgrowth of the density contrast with respect to the CDM case, which is characterized as a bump in the mass power spectrum (MPS)~\citep{Zhang2017c,Zhang2017b,Cedeno2017}.

 As for the non-linear formation of structure, one has to consider to the non-relativistic limit of the Einstein-Klein-Gordon (EKG) system, which is the so-called Schrodinger-Poisson (SP) system~\citep{Ruffini1969,Seidel1990,Guzman2004a,Guzman2006}.
-There was early evidence about the similarities between the CDM model and the solutions of the SP system~\citep{Widrow1993,Woo2009}, but it was until the results in~\citep{Schive2014c}, see also~\citep{Schive2016,Mocz2017,Amin2019,Li2018}, that there appeared a clear and separate picture for the formation of structure under the SFDM hypothesis, specially for the differences with respect to CDM at small scales.
+There was early evidence about the similarities between the CDM model and the solutions of the SP system~\citep{Widrow1993,Woo2009}, but it was until the results in~\citep{Schive2014}, see also~\citep{Schive2016,Mocz2017,Amin2019,Li2018}, that there appeared a clear and separate picture for the formation of structure under the SFDM hypothesis, specially for the differences with respect to CDM at small scales.

-The gravitationally bounded objects that one could identify as DM galaxy halos all have a common structure: one central soliton surrounded by a Navarro-Frenk-White-like envelope created by the interference of the Schrodinger wave functions\citep{Schive2014c}, features that have been confirmed by dedicated numerical simulations~\citep{Schwabe2016,Veltmaat2016,Veltmaat2018,Du2017,Du2018}.
+The gravitationally bounded objects that one could identify as DM galaxy halos all have a common structure: one central soliton surrounded by a Navarro-Frenk-White-like envelope created by the interference of the Schrodinger wave functions\citep{Schive2014}, features that have been confirmed by dedicated numerical simulations~\citep{Schwabe2016,Veltmaat2016,Veltmaat2018,Du2017,Du2018}.